prjemian/pyQParamWidget/docs/source/user_guide/param_tree.rst

    Editor shown for ``other`` parameters.

-After the checkbox was changed, the ``server`` was selected.
-This brings up the *Alert* message, stating that changes must first be resolved.
-Once the dialog is closed, the selected item will be changed back to ``other``.
+After the checkbox was changed (in this example), the ``server`` item was selected in the tree.
+The *Alert* message box appeared, stating that changes must first be resolved.
+Once the *Alert* message box was closed, the selected item changed back to ``other``.